1st Edition

 Part 4: Alternative Epistemologies and Ontologies for Peace

-Chapter 8: Diffracting Our Mediation: Onto-epistemological Insights From Our In-between Spaces About Being
+Chapter 8: Diffracting Our Mediation: Onto-Epistemological Insights from Our In-between Spaces About Being

-Toshiyasu Tsuruhara, David Tim Archer
+Toshiyasu Tsuruhara and David Tim Archer

-Chapter 9: Sankofa: Re-imagining Peacebuilding Through Education in Ghana
+Chapter 9: Sankofa: Re-Imagining Peacebuilding through Education in Ghana

-Kenneth Gyamerah, David Baidoo-Anu, Ali Ahmed
+Kenneth Gyamerah, David Baidoo-Anu and Ali Ahmed

-Chapter 10: What’s ‘Good’ About Artography From Prison?
+Chapter 10: What’s ‘Good’ about Artography from Prison?
 Poetic Lives as Peaceable Lives

 Afrodita Nikolova

-Afterword: Toward a Post/Critical Peace Education
+Afterword: Reflections on a Post/Critical Peace Education

 Index